zmcartor/homestead-guide/source/introduction/what-is-expanse.rst

 In Bitcoin's case the distributed database is conceived of as a table of account balances, a ledger, and transactions are transfers of the bitcoin token to facilitate trustless finance between individuals.
 But as bitcoin began attracting greater attention from developers and technologists, novel projects began to use the bitcoin network for purposes other than transfers of value tokens.
 Many of these took the form of "alt coins" - separate blockchains with cryptocurrencies of their own which improved on the original bitcoin protocol to add new features or capabilities.
 In late 2013, Expanse's inventor Vitalik Buterin proposed that a single blockchain with the capability to be reprogrammed to perform any arbitrarily complex computation could subsume these many other projects.

-In 2014, Expanse founders Vitalik Buterin, Gavin Wood and Jeffrey Wilcke began work on a next-generation blockchain that had the ambitions to implement a general, fully trustless smart contract platform.

 ================================================================================
 Expanse Virtual Machine